ianmcdonald/ianmcdonald.github.io/README.md

 # Ian Mcdonald
+My personal website, collecting scraps of code, thoughts, and opinions.

-My personal website built with Jekyll and hosted on GitHub pages.
+Built with Jekyll and hosted on GitHub pages.